-If you are "providing accounting services to the public" or engaged in the "practice of public accounting" as defined in CPA Ontario's bylaws, you must register your professional accounting practice with CPA Ontario.
-Providing accounting services to the public, or practising public accounting, can be done on a full-time, part-time, subcontract or consulting basis.
+If you are providing accounting services to the public or engaged in the practice of public accounting as defined in CPA Ontario's By-law, you must register your professional accounting practice with CPA Ontario.
+Providing accounting services to the public, or

-The practice of public accounting is defined as “the provision of any services described in Section 2 of the Public Accounting Act, 2004, excluding any exceptions to services listed in Section 3 of that Act.
-This basically covers any services that require a public accounting licence in accordance with this Act.
+The practice of public accounting is defined as "the provision of the services that require a public accounting

-Providing accounting services to the public is defined in Bylaw 1.1.31 and includes:
+Providing accounting services to the public is defined in section 1.1.53 of the By-law and includes:

-- Compilation services, if it can reasonably be expected that all or any portion of the compilation or associated materials prepared by the member providing the service will be relied upon or used by a third party, whether or not a licence is required under the Public Accounting Act, 2004; and the provisions of the services described in Section 2 of the Public Accounting Act, 2004 excluding any exceptions to services listed in Section 3 of that Act.
+- Compilation services, if it can reasonably be expected that all or any portion of the compilation or associated materials prepared by the member providing the service will be relied upon or used by a third party, whether or not a

 CPA Logo Usage

-The CPA Logo is available for download and use only by firms that are registered and in good standing registered with CPA Ontario to practise public accounting or provide accounting services to the public.
-The CPA Logo is a certification mark, and the firm, and members of the firm, may only use the CPA logo in compliance with our intellectual property licensing requirements.
+The CPA Logo is available for download and use only by firms that are registered and in good standing with CPA Ontario.
+The CPA logo is a certification mark, and the firm and its members may only use the CPA logo in compliance with our intellectual property licensing requirements.
 Firms can obtain the CPA Ontario logo by contacting FirmsandLicensing@cpaontario.ca.

-*Note: Only the firm LSO or a delegate appointed by the firm LSO on the Firm Secure Site may access the CPA Logo Licence Agreement.
+*Note: Only the firm representative or a delegate they have appointed may access the CPA Logo License Agreement.